scriptPilot/backup-to-google-drive/lib/Google/Drive.md

 Create a file to Google Drive.
 Properties `name` and `mimeType` are required.
 For the following file extensions, the mimeType is detected automatically:

-jpg, png, gif, txt, vcf, pdf
+jpg, png, gif, txt, json, vcf, pdf

 All properties:
 https://developers.google.com/drive/v3/reference/files/create